golden75/RNA-Sequence-Analysis-Non-Model-Species-Eastern-larch/README.md

 The full slurm script which is called [sickle.sh](/Quality_Control/sickle.sh) is stored in the Quality_Control folder.

-At the end of the run, each run will produce **3** files, a trimmed forward read file, trimmed reverse read file and a singles file.
+At the end of the run, each run will produce **3** files, a *trimmed forward read file*, *trimmed reverse read file* and a *singles file*.
 Singles file will contain the reads which did not have a paired read to start with.
 The following files will be produced at the end of the run:
 ```
 Quality_Control/
 ├── trim_U13_R1.fastq